moreheaj/ToolRepo/README.md

 1. Check your organization's policy for use of open source applications and seek approval, if necessary.
 The code is presented, to allow detail and function review.

+2. Each console app is a separate project.
+Open the project and compile each one.

-2. For simplicity, copy the contents of the following folders into a single folder, **ToolRepo**:
+3. For simplicity, copy the contents of the following folders into a single folder, **ToolRepo**:

        TCPListener\bin\release\net7.0
        TCPSend\bin\release\net7.0
        UDPListener\bin\release\net7.0
        UDPSend\bin\release\net7.0

-3. For each source and destination (Both TCP and UDP), copy the **ToolRepo** folder to the C:\ drive.
+4. For each source and destination (Both TCP and UDP), copy the **ToolRepo** folder to the C:\ drive.

 ## Testing with TCPListener and TCPSend